 So far, most of the extrasolar planets are large, measured in "Jupiters."
 A planet that is "2 Jupiter" is twice the mass of Jupiter.
-Earth-size planets have not yet been detected for the simple reason that their effect on the parent star is so small that we can't see it.
-Those small planets are still below our detection limit.
+The detection limit is steadily being pushed down.
+Detection of an Earth-sized (or a little larger) planet may be near.
 A Neptune-sized planet has been found recently, orbiting VERY close to its star.

 In 2017 a rare event was observed: an object from interstellar passed through the Solar System and departed, never to return.
 It was an asteroid-like object that was named Oumuamua.
 Its orbit is hyperbolic, which means that it is an open orbit; the object will not return to the Solar System.